Skip to main content

 When Are the Results Ready?

-The results are recorded while the test is being done, and some machines are programmed to review results and suggest interpretations.
-However, your doctor also will review the results and tell you what they mean.
+The results are recorded while the test is being done.
+Your doctor will review the results and explain what they mean.

 Are There Any Risks From Spirometry?

-Spirometry is considered a safe procedure with little risk.
-Because the test requires kids to breathe quickly and deeply, some may have temporary shortness of breath or lightheadedness.
-This test shouldn't be done on kids who have chest pain, a recent history of eye or abdominal surgery, or serious heart disease.
+This test shouldn't be done on kids who have chest pain, a recent history of surgery, or serious heart disease.

 If you have questions or concerns about spirometry, speak with your doctor or the person giving the test.